googleapis/google-cloud-python/docs/pubsub/publisher/index.rst

     environment with threading enabled.
 It is possible to provide an alternative batch class that uses another concurrency strategy.

-The way that this works is that on the first message that you send, a new :class:`~.pubsub_v1.publisher._batch.thread.Batch` is created automatically.
+The way that this works is that on the first message that you send, a new batch is created automatically.
 For every subsequent message, if there is already a valid batch that is still accepting messages, then that batch is used.
 When the batch is created, it begins a countdown that publishes the batch once sufficient time has elapsed (by default, this is 0.05 seconds).

 If you need different batching settings, simply provide a :class:`~.pubsub_v1.types.BatchSettings` object when you instantiate the